Table of contents

 However, there are also significant challenges to be faced, including the rise of right-wing populism and the ongoing threat of climate change.
 Ultimately, the future of the left will depend on the ability of its leaders and supporters to mobilise and organise effectively, and to build a broad-based movement that can bring about real change.

-In conclusion, Australian progressive politics has a rich and complex history, shaped by a variety of social, economic, and political factors.
+In conclusion, the Australian left has a rich and complex history, shaped by a variety of social, economic, and political factors.